New Mexico Fertility Insurance Coverage

 Coverage Details

-New Mexico: private insurance context - Not Covered.
+New Mexico has no Chapter 59A private-market infertility mandate; the earlier diagnosis flag rested only on a single Medicaid managed-care plan's optional coverage.
+Private insurance context - Not Covered.
 Medicaid context - Covered: The evaluation of infertility for Presbyterian Health Plan; Not Covered: Infertility treatment for Presbyterian Health Plan, All infertility services/treatment for BCBS of NM, Western Sky Community Care; Benefits vary between Medicaid managed care plans.
 State mandates vary by market and plan type and generally do not control self-funded employer plans.

 Self-Funded Employer Plans (ERISA)